defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 receive.
 The detection server is unable to tell which transactions are self-transactions, so they would see the distribution \\(R + F\\), where \\(R\\) is the distribution of real transactions the wallet receives and \\(F\\) is the distribution of fake transactions the wallet generates to itself.
+This would require wallets to be online daily to send fake transactions in each epoch, or they could delegate the task to a third-party service by providing their address.

 #### Lack of post-quantum privacy